enoch-tseng/enoch-tseng/README.md

 ### Hi there! 👋

-## I'm Enoch Tseng, an EECS undergraduate at UC Berkeley :)
+## I'm Enoch Tseng, an EECS major + DS minor undergraduate at UC Berkeley :)